She would stare out

-Where waves go when they die
+Like where waves go when they die?

 What happens to their souls